stefanrueger/urboot/docs/background.md

 # How bootloaders work

-In common with bootloaders, it runs after every reset and tries to communicate with an external uploader program via a serial interface using a variant of the STK500v1 protocol.
+In common with bootloaders, an urboot bootloader runs after every reset and tries to communicate with an external uploader program via a serial interface.
 Hence, only the serial I/O needs to be connected from a Raspberry Pi/PC/laptop host to the board with the to-be-programmed MCU on it.
 After every reset the bootloader code determines its cause: if that was an external reset as opposed to power-up reset or watchdog timeout (WDT) it waits a small time for protocol initialisation bytes from an uploader program.
 If there was was a valid handshake, the bootloader carries out one of several possible tasks driven by the host's uploader such as receiving and burning a new sketch, downloading an existing sketch on the MCU, and, if compiled for it, reading or writing the EEPROM on the MCU.
 The bootloader finishes this part typically through a watchdog timeout reset that kicks in when initially no valid handshake could be detected, when a serial hardware or protocol error occurred during burning/verification or when the bootloader finished its task successfully.
 Watchdog timeout resets the MCU just like an external reset.
 When the bootloader is entered under this condition, though, it then normally jumps directly to the application.
 However, when the bootloader was compiled with dual-boot support, it first checks external SPI flash memory to see it contains a new sketch, in which case a copy of it is burned from external memory onto internal flash.
 The idea is that the application sketch could have been written to receive a new version via a radio and have placed it onto the external SPI flash memory before issuing a WDT reset.
 Hence, this dual-boot property is also called over the air programming, although one could conceivably also plug a new external SPI flash into a board for programming.

 ## Condition to enter the bootloader